Report a Missing or Unidentified Person

 Call 911 to report a missing or unidentified person.
 For further assistance, call 800-637-5437

 The Maryland Center for Missing and Unidentified Persons (MCMUP) is part of the Maryland Department of State Police (MDSP).
-The center helps find missing children and adults and identify unidentified persons across Maryland.
+The center assists police departments and families locate missing children and adults, and identify unidentified persons across Maryland.

 MCMUP supports local police by helping manage missing person reports, sharing alerts with the public, and connecting families to important resources.
 These resources may include forensic services (such as DNA or dental records) and investigative support.